-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment through analysis, be shown to not be in a safety sensitive position.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment emergency operating conditions nature of equipment and material that the worker handles or could handle actions assigned to the workgroup that could directly cause or contribute to a significant incident or could result in an inadequate response to a significant incident (e.g. the Shift Advisor Technical, the Shift Resource Coordinator, members of the off-site survey team) may, through analysis, be shown to not be in a safety sensitive position.
 Instead, it should be revised to say "Safety-sensitive positions shall include the following, unless documented as not safety sensitive through documented risk-informed analysis".
 If the change requested in section 1.2 around refurbishment and decommissioning workers is accepted, the same wording could be included here for consistency.
 15. 4.2 Variations in provincial and federal legislation and various collective agreements across the industry make it impossible to implement the requirements identified in item 4.
 Change the limit to 56 hours on average over a period not exceeding 26 weeks.
-This is derived from existing labour agreement/collective agreement in place.
+This is derived from existing labour agreement /collective agreement in place.
 This suggested change provides more protection from fatigue than an annual limit.
 MAJOR This restriction has the potential for significant unnecessary burden and labour unrest.
 Restrictions such as identified in item 4 in the US lead to significant "unintended consequences".
-Compliance would require significant and burdensome changes to existing shift schedules, overtime rules, and would negatively impact on the ability to efficiently complete
+Compliance would require significant and burdensome changes to existing shift schedules, overtime rules, and would negatively impact on ability to efficiently complete outages.
+No safety benefit has been identified for such a requirement (no safety problem has been identified with the current limits).
+16. Section 4.2 The statement: "Licensees shall ensure that the hours worked do not exceed the following limits:" will result in numerous noncompliances.
+Revise wording to: "Licensees shall ensure that the scheduled hours worked do not exceed the following limits:" MAJOR There will be rare occasions where staff will need to exceed these limits to maintain the minimum complement.
+There needs to be some flexibility to allow compliance with the licence requirements under such rare occurrences.
+17. Section 4.2 The statement: "With the exception of shift turnover, all time present at work shall be Revise wording to: "With the exception of shift turnover and rest periods (see MAJOR Although this is partially covered in section 4.4, it would beneficial to address rest periods in this section as well to prevent unnecessary